 Senior K-12 Relationship Manager Dana Howard, an experienced Art History teacher, has been leading the team creating the project.

 Exploring the rich resources of the Artstor Digital Library for images that fit seamlessly within the revised curriculum has been really fun work.
 I often come across an image or a detail that is so helpful to my understanding of a particular work of art that I see the work fresh and wish I could rush back into the classroom and teach it again.
 Eventually we will create an image set around each of the 250 key monuments prescribed in the revised AP® Art History Curriculum Framework, but we started with this mix of old friends and perhaps new works to give you an idea of what the Artstor Digital Library has to offer.

 Images of these monuments are in the title folder in each set, accompanied by brief essays and links to other Web-based resources that can help both the teacher and the student develop a deeper understanding of the work.
 From there, the set spreads out to include related works along thematic lines, within the same time period or movement, and influences on the artist or movement.
 The sets are searchable, so you can easily find featured content on a particular works of art.

-Instructors can further explore the many resources in the ARTstor Digital Library with these image groups are designed as a starting point.
+Instructors can further explore the many resources in the Artstor Digital Library with these image groups as a starting point.
 Individual works can be copied to a user’s own image group to build a lecture for PowerPoint download, or the groups can be assigned for students to use either in Flashcard mode on their mobile device or as homework.

-This Selected Monuments project is just getting started.
-Check the ARTstor website for updates.
+This project is just getting started.
+Check this blog for updates.